Pat4rthur/sovereignMediaLabV2/incident-response/incident-03/phase-02/phase-02.md

 4. **Dashboard API errors** (timeout connecting to indexer) do not affect agent log collection.
 Agents continue to forward logs, and alerts are still generated.

-## Next Phase

-Proceed to **Phase 03**: DNS tunneling simulation on EC2, execution of `dnscat2` to generate suspicious DNS patterns, and creation of custom Wazuh detection rules.